kpion/yalog/README.md

 1. there is smth like window.onerror, need to read about it
 2. working with npm and also with require...
 3. would be great if browsers showed the rght file/line number in the console (i.e. the real .log call occurence, not the yalog one)
+4. yalog.log(circular-object); brings yalog.log(this); even if there already is yalog.JSONStringify ready to use